evantsogk/CART/README.md

 # CART
 Implementation of a decision tree from scratch using the CART algorithm.
+A package is available and an application in a Jupyter Notebook.

-** Methods: **
+**Methods**
 - build
 - predict
 - accuracy